Dr Anna Muggeridge

 Articles:

-(with Maggie Andrews) 'Reading the Silences: Trudie Denman and the women’s movement in the first half of the twentieth century', Women's History Review (advanced access online 2024).
+(with Maggie Andrews) 'Reading the Silences: Trudie Denman and the women’s movement in the first half of the twentieth century', Women's History Review, Vol. 34, No. 1, 2025.

 ‘“That so ancient a city should have elected a woman as mayor is a sign of the times”: Women and Local Government in Worcester before 1939’, Midland History, Vol. 48, No. 3, (2023).